MohamedEbrahem1/CSCI-3832-Spring-2025-Transformer-Summary-Group/README.md

 by train_model("csv file") and the csv file that contains reviews that you'd like to summarize.
 There are already 3 item csvs files preincluded that was a test set that we used to test our trained models.

-Mohamed Abdelmagid: T5 model run the t5_pretrained.ipynb file inside the archive folder.
+Mohamed Abdelmagid: T5 model run the t5_pretrained.ipynb file inside the notebooks folder.
 Create a models and data folder in the parent directory (../) and put the filtered_reviews.csv (or rename reviews.csv to that) in the data folder.
 Then run and train the model and you should get

 Initial Model Metrics:
 ROUGE-L (Initial pre-trained model): 0.0890